dksbhrqz/quickapi/README.md

 http://localhost:8000
 ```

-Additionally, you can export clients list at the following endpoint:
+Additionally, you can export clients list in CSV format at the following endpoint:

 ```bash
 http://localhost:8000/export-clients